Isaque-Xiter/Resume/README.md

 # Resume
-This is my resume that i created using HTML5 and CSS3
+This is my resume that i created using HTML5 and CSS3 and a little bit of JavaScript